Table of Contents

 Anxiety is defined as a feeling of worry, nervousness, or unease, typically about an imminent event or something with an uncertain outcome.

 In a long-distance relationship, there are many occasions where you feel nervous and unease about being away from your romantic partner.

 The reason you start a romantic relationship is to be close to the person for whom you have feelings.
 When you find yourself in a relationship with someone you love, but separated by the distance and with the inability to touch them, it can quickly turn into a struggle.

 You may find a way to deal with uneasiness in a long-distance relationship for a little while.
 However, when your long-distance relationship lasts a long time, the nervousness and anxiety can become chronic.
 When it happens, you may stop enjoying being in such a relationship.

-Suppose your long-distance relationship brings you more heartache and suffering than joy and fulfilment.
-In that case, it could be best to sort out the issues or end your relationship altogether.
+When your long-distance relationship brings you more heartache and suffering than joy and fulfilment, it is time to address the issues or end your relationship.

 Anxiety is quite common in long-distance relationships.
 But just because it’s common doesn’t make it healthy.
 Feelings of nervousness, uncertainty and insecurity are normal.
 Those are the feelings that every person experiences at some point in their life.

 These feelings turn into chronic anxiety and become an issue when they predominate over other, more positive emotions.
 Another problem with chronic anxiety in a long-distance relationship is its negative impact on your life and your relationship.